adamkurth/reborn_dev/doc/html/_sources/installation.rst.txt

 * cfelpyutils

-You can use bornagain with only a subset of of the above dependencies (e.g. skip pyopencl if you don't want to simulate, and skip sphinx if you won't be modifying the documentation, etc.), but it's usually not difficult to install all of them for completeness.
+You can use bornagain with only a subset of of the above dependencies (e.g. skip pyopencl if you don't want to simulate, and skip sphinx if you won't be modifying the documentation, skip pyqtgraph if you won't use those GUIs, etc.), but it's usually not difficult to install all of them for completeness.

 We try to make bornagain compatible with both Python 2 and 3.
 For graphical interfaces, we also try to keep compatibility with both pyqt4 and pyqt5 (which is proving to be somewhat difficult...).
 If you're deciding on which